Conditional Independence Testing Using Exchangeable Pairs: Methodology

-Therefore, irrespective of the value of $d$, $\hat c_{1-\alpha}$ is of order $O_P(n^{-1})$ and it converges to zero almost surely as $n$ diverges to infinity.
-Since, under $H_1$, $\hat\zeta_{n,\sigma}$ converges to a positive number, the conditional p-value $p_n$ converges to zero as $n$ diverges to infinity.
-Hence, the power of the resulting conditional test converges to one.
-This is formally stated in the following theorem.
+Therefore, irrespective of the value of $d$, $\hat c_{1-\alpha}$ is of order $O_P(n^{-1})$ and converges to zero almost surely as $n \to \infty$.
+Under $H_1$, $\hat\zeta_{n,\sigma}$ converges to a positive constant.
+Consequently, the conditional $p$-value $p_n$ converges to zero as $n \to \infty$, and hence the power of the resulting conditional test converges to one.
+This result is formally stated in the following proposition.